45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

-Even though weekly spreads are not part of the original Bullet Journal system, they became essential very fast in the community.
+Even though weekly spreads are not part of the original Bullet Journal system, they became essential very quickly in the community.

 The beauty of the Bullet Journal system is that you can use it any way you want and customize it to your needs.
 There is no right or wrong way to journal, just your way.
 So if you feel like using weekly spreads – don’t obsess by the fact that Ryder Carroll doesn’t use them; you do you!